quelthalin/ParamNexus/README.md

 * Plenty of refactoring, I'm sure
 * potentially expand past DS1
 * Clean up C# sins.
 I don't know what they are yet, but I'm sure I committed them.
+* Backup files if they'll be overwritten.
+* Make an dead simple way for users to load data, not just CLI.
+Suggestions were .bat or drag-and-drop (and maybe just load supported files?)